socprime/detectflow-matchnode/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.121.3-green.svg)](https://fastapi.tiangolo.com/)

 Real-time threat detection using Apache Flink and Sigma rules.
 Consumes event streams from Kafka, applies Sigma rules, and tags matched events with MITRE ATT&CK techniques and rule metadata.
+This project is a component of SOC Prime DetectFlow OSS.
+See its [README](https://github.com/socprime/detectflow-main) for more details and instructions.

 ## Features